 For purposes of this section, interscholastic activities are those extracurricular activities of the district involving participation or competition among or between schools, including interscholastic extracurricular music, speech, athletic, and other such extracurricular activities.

-Middle School Participation in Interscholastic Athletics

-Students in the seventh grade, eighth grade, and the first semester of the ninth grade are eligible to participate in interscholastic athletics if they meet the following academic standards:

-To participate during the first semester, a student must be academically promoted from the previous grade level.

-To participate during the second semester, a student must meet the requirements in the promotion policy requirements at the end of the first semester (second semester ninth grade students must meet the League academic regulations).

-A seventh or eighth grade student who is repeating the grade level is not eligible during a school year if academic requirements for promotion were met during the previous year.
-A student who previously failed the seventh or eighth grade is eligible during the second semester if he/she has satisfactorily passed the first semester.

-Second semester eligibility begins when the first semester ends and the student is added to the certificate of eligibility form signed by the principal.

-Eligibility
+Charter School and Home School Student Eligibility

-The district will not allow an ineligible student to participate in any interscholastic and/or extracurricular activities.
+The district will not allow an ineligible character or home school student to participate in any interscholastic and/or extracurricular activities.

 Any challenge to a charter school or home school student’s approval, denial, or revocation of the privilege to participate in an interscholastic or extracurricular activity will be subject to the review and appeal procedures, if any, pertaining to the activity involved.

 The superintendent or his/her designee will be responsible for disseminating this policy and supporting information to students, staff, parents/legal guardians, coaches, athletic directors, volunteers, and members of the community through means to include, but not be limited to, student/staff handbooks, athletic handbooks, district website, parent notifications, etc.

-Cf. IHBG, IHBH, JJA, JJG, JJI
+Cf. IHBG, IHBH, JJI

 Adopted ^